petermr/pygetpapers/joss/paper.md

 # Generic downloading concerns

 * Download speeds.
 Excessively rapid or voluminous downloads can overload servers and are sometimes hostile (DOS).
-We have discussed this with major sites (EPMC, biorXiv, Crossref etc. and have a default (resettable) delay in `pygetpapers`.
+We have discussed this with major sites (EPMC, biorXiv, Crossref etc. and therefore choose to download sequentially instead of sending parallel requests in `pygetpapers`.
 * Authentication (alerting repo to downloader header). `pygetpapers` supports anonymous, non-authenticated, access but includes a header (e.g. for Crossref)

 # Design